Casco Bay Mail Boat

 Passengers are permitted on the boat, and tourists can alight at Long Island, Great Chebeague Island and Cliff Island; the Diamonds, meanwhile, are private, with no public beaches, facilities or restaurants.
 If there are ten or more passengers, a route narration is provided.
-The route takes them beside landmarks such as Fort Gorges and Luckse Sound, where ships were torpedoed during World War II.
+The route takes the boat beside landmarks such as Fort Gorges and Luckse Sound, where ships were torpedoed during World War II.

-The mailboat is based at the Maine State Pier and departs at 10.00 AM and 2.15 PM.
+The mail boat is based at the Maine State Pier and departs at 10.00 AM and 2.15 PM.